 Winter Festival Survival Toolkit: a few added extras to fulfill the mountain party potential.

 Tickets include an accommodation and festival wristband.
 You can choose anything from budget to luxury stays.
 Upgrades to ticket packaging include ski passes, VIP options, equipment rentals and more.
 Just head to Snowbombing’s website to get your ticket.

-The lineup has now been announced and headline acts are Liam Gallagher, The Streets, Foals, Kurupt FM, Loyle Carner and many more.
-DJs are Chase & Status, Rudimental, Claptone, Alan Fitzpatrick, Gorgon City and others..
+Previous years included acts are Liam Gallagher, The Streets, Foals, Kurupt FM, Loyle Carner and many more.
+DJs are Chase & Status, Rudimental, Claptone, Alan Fitzpatrick, Gorgon City and others.

 Don’t lose your wristband: The event started a cashless wristband feature a few years ago.
 Whilst it wasn’t executed well at the beginning you now cannot get into any venue without it or even order a drink.
 There is an auto top up option that ensures you always have cash on the band.
 Nothing will stop your party this winter.